Egyptians: Nationalism

-The period between 1860–1940 was characterized by an Egyptian nahda, renaissance or rebirth.
+The period between 1860 and 1940 was characterized by an Egyptian nahda, renaissance or rebirth.
 It is best known for the renewed interest in Egyptian antiquity and the cultural achievements that were inspired by it.
 Along with this interest came an indigenous, Egypt-centered orientation, particularly among the Egyptian intelligentsia that would affect Egypt's autonomous development as a sovereign and independent nation-state.

 The first Egyptian renaissance intellectual was Rifa'a el-Tahtawi, who was born in the village of Tahta in upper Egypt.
 In 1831, Tahtawi undertook a career in journalism, education and translation.
 Three of his published volumes were works of political and moral philosophy.
 In them he introduces his students to Enlightenment ideas such as secular authority and political rights and liberty; his ideas regarding how a modern civilized society ought to be and what constituted by extension a civilized or "good Egyptian"; and his ideas on public interest and public good.

 Tahtawi was instrumental in sparking indigenous interest in Egypt's ancient heritage.
 He composed a number of poems in praise of Egypt and wrote two other general histories of the country.
 He also co-founded with his contemporary Ali Mubarak, the architect of the modern Egyptian school system, a native Egyptology school that looked for inspiration to medieval Egyptian scholars like Suyuti and Maqrizi, who studied ancient Egyptian history, language and antiquities.
 Tahtawi encouraged his compatriots to invite Europeans to come and teach the modern sciences in Egypt, drawing on the example of Pharaoh Psamtek I who had enlisted the Greeks' help in organizing the Egyptian army.